JiandyLuo/myapp/README.md

-This is my repository for learning Data Science courses
+This is my repository for learning Data Science courses.